-In accordance with SGX-ST's requirements, the Board issued negative assurance statements in its 1st and 2nd Quarter FY2020 financial results announcements, confirming to the best of its knowledge that nothing had come to the attention of the Board which might render the financial statements false or misleading in any material aspect.
-The negative assurance statements were backed by written representations of the Managing Director and Chief Financial Officer.
+In accordance with SGX-ST's requirements, the Board issued negative assurance statement in its announcement of financial results for the six months ended 30 September 2021 ("1HFY2022"), confirming to the best of its knowledge that nothing had come to the attention of the Board which might render the financial statements false or misleading in any material aspect.
+The negative assurance statement was backed by written representation of the Managing Director and Chief Financial Officer.